DoctorWkt/Nine-E/Readme.md

 On the software side:
  - the xv6 filesystem code resides in ROM,
  - the libc and include files come mostly from Fuzix,
- - the userland applications come mainly from xv6-freebsd.
+ - the userland applications come from Fuzix, Minix 1.5 and xv6.

 There is no MMU and no clock device, so there isn't any multitasking (i.e. no `fork()`, `exec()`, `time()`.
 Apart from that, what is able